tayteboss/wspace/README.md

 The concept for this app came to me after I saw a poster at an art gallery coining a new meaning of 'weather anxiety'.
 It explained how the majority of the population strike up conversations about the weather when in awkward situations.
 I related significantly to this phenomenon which then lead me to want to create an app for those who 'suffer' from these symptoms.

 Overall the app's tone of voice is light hearted and the UI is minimalistic using splashes of gradients to highlight points of interest.
-The goal for this app's design is to be a stripped back version of twitter where the 'logs' are purely texted based accompanied by a graphic symbolising the weather.
+The goal for this app's design was to be a stripped back crud app where the 'logs' are purely texted based accompanied by a graphic symbolising the weather.

 ## Technology & Concepts used
 * Ruby
 * Javascript
-* JQuery Animations
+* JQuery
+* SQL
 * PSQL
 * Heroku
 * SASS